harvard-edge/dataperf-speech-example/README.md

 This will automatically download and extract the train and eval embeddings for English, Inodnesian, and Portuguese.

 ## Running Selection/Eval
 Run and evaluate the baseline selection algorithm.
 The target language can be changed by modifying the `--language` argument (English: 'en', Indonesian: 'ed', Portuguese: 'pt').
+The training set size can be changed by modifying the `--train_size` argument (default is 60).

 Run selection:

 ```
-python -m selection.main --language en
+python -m selection.main --language en --train_size 60
 ```

 This will write out `en_train.json` into the directory specified by `--outdir` (default is the `workspace/` directory).